Linux computers on the FI network use a module system to manage the software installed on them. Thanks to it

-All modules must have a version number.
-A package name without a version is just an abbreviation for some default version.
+All modules must have a version number listed.
+A package name without a version is just a shortcut for some default version.
 If you want your module to be connected with a shorter command

 $ module add ‹pkg›

-you need to mark your version of the module as default.
-You can't do this yourself, but you can write to us at
+you need to mark your module version as default.
+You cannot do this yourself, but you can email us at

-prepend-path VARIABLE VALUE the module can change environment variables in other ways:
+prepend-path VARIABLE VALUE, a module can change environment variables in other ways:

-prepend-path VARIABLE VALUE- add a value and a colon to the beginning
+prepend-path VARIABLE VALUE- adding a value and a colon to the beginning

-append-path VARIABLE VALUE- adding a colon and a value to the end
+append-path VARIABLE VALUE- adding a colon and a value at the end

 setenv VARIABLE VALUE- overwriting a variable with a value